 This method took a lot of time per piece and left no room for error, which led to a lot of waste and kept the product expensive.
 People eventually realised that using moulded wooden strips attached to the edge of a panel allowed for quicker repetitive work and cut costs enormously.
 If a mistake was made using this method, one part could be discarded whilst the rest could still be used.

 Through the 14th and 15th century, many European frames were inside churches.
 Known as altarpieces, these frames were huge and immobile and on many occasions part of the architectural structure of the church.
 During this time, though, the Italian Renaissance saw arts patrons suddenly come from places beyond the church.
 This required mobile frames to be commissioned, usually alongside and to suit the piece itself.
+Explore our services to print pictures in Dubai services. at most affordable rates.

 As art itself flourished through the 16th century, the frame followed.
 They were no longer designed and built by the artists but had come to be a commission in their own right and were constructed by furniture makers.